ramitarora/crowdcams/README.md

 communitycams
 =============

-code for communitycams.org - A non-profit website to help put public cameras online for remote monitoring and crime reporting
+Code for http://www.communitycams.org - A non-profit portal to help put public cameras online for remote monitoring and instant crime reporting.